-- name The file name to open.

-- mode The file mode (one of r, r+ or w+).

-- permissive Read the file in permissive mode.
+- name The file name to open, as a string or Path. - mode The file mode (one of r, r+ or w+). - permissive Read the file in permissive mode.
 The default is False.

-Returns An MrcMemmap object.
+An MrcMemmap object.

-mrcfile.load_functions.new_mmap (name, shape, mrc_mode=0, fill=None, overwrite=False) Create a new, empty memory-mapped MRC file.
+Create a new, empty memory-mapped MRC file.